Sayinore/ComputerCraft-Miner/README.md

 Lua programs in ComputerCraft

 #Notice
-Your ComputerCraft mod version must be over v1.64
+Your ComputerCraft mod version must be over v1.64.
-Make sure that your turtles has fuels
+Make sure that your turtles has fuels.

 #Useage
 ##Miner